buildpacks-community/kpack-cli/docs/kp_build_logs.md

 Tails logs from the containers of a specific build of an image in the provided namespace.

-build defaults to the latest build number. namespace defaults to the kubernetes current-context namespace.
+The build defaults to the latest build number.
+The namespace defaults to the kubernetes current-context namespace.

 ```
 kp build logs <image-name> [flags]